Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Marketing involves identifying consumer wants and developing goods and services to satisfy those wants**

 ## Strategic Role of Marketing
-The long-term process of implementing a marketing mix to satisfy the needs and wants of customers to enable the business to increase sales, market share and thereby achieve long-term profit maximisation
+The long-term process of implementing a marketing mix to satisfy the needs and wants of customers to enable the business to increase sales, and market share, and thereby achieve long-term profit maximisation

 ## Approaches to Marketing:
 **Production Approach:**